rehierl/node-tree-outliner/1-2-1-hierarchy-of-sets/1-1-set-of-sets-to-tree.md

 |---------------------------------------|
 ```

-Note that labels (`A to F`) are not part of the hierarchy.
+Note that labels `A` to `F` are not part of the hierarchy
-These labels only serve as a visual aid, intended to support discussions.
+and only serve as a visual aid.

-Note that the only information available, which can be used to reliably create
+Note that the only information available, which can be used to reliably form a
-a node tree based on a given hierarchy, are the relationships the sets have
+node tree based on a given hierarchy, are the relationships the sets have with
-with each other.
-That is because the definition of a hierarchy has no
+each other.
+That is because the definition of a hierarchy has no requirements
-characteristics with regards to the elements in `V`.
-Consequently, the node
+in regards to the elements in `V`.
+Consequently, the node tree to the right has
-tree to the right has one node per set `(s in P)`, not one node per element
+one node per set `(s in P)`, not one node per element `(v in V)` (i.e. 8 nodes
-`(v in V)` (i.e. 8 nodes, not 5).
+instead of 5).

 **CLARIFICATION**
 Any (simple) hierarchy of sets `H := (V,P,G)` defines
-the structure of an unordered node tree `T := (N,E)`.
+the structure of a directed unordered node tree `T := (N,E)`.

-In order to create a node tree from a simple hierarchy,
+In order to create a tree based on a simple hierarchy,
 the following steps must be executed:

 1. Create a node `ni` for each set `si` (i.e. `(#N == #P)`) and